thelfer/tfel/docs/web/orthotropiclinearhardeningplasticity.md

 # Implementation

-In the plastic loading case, the system of equations to be solved in *non-linear*.
-We choose the Newton-Raphson algorithm which an analytical jacobian.
-This algorithm is the *most efficient* in pratice.
+In the plastic loading case, the system of equations to be solved is *non-linear*.
+We choose the Newton-Raphson algorithm with an analytical jacobian.
+Compared to other algorithm available in `MFront` (Runge-Kutta, Broyden, Newton-Raphson with numerical jacobian, etc..), this algorithm is generally the *most efficient* in pratice.

 ## Preamble